Bob Chase sled hockey classic returns - NewsBreak

 FORT WAYNE, Ind.
 (WANE)- The Bob Chase Sled Hockey Classic is back in Fort Wayne for its 14th year.

 Turnstone Center is hosting the annual Bob Chase Frostbite Sled Hockey Classic at Parkview SportOne Icehouse.
-Turnstone currently ranks third in the 12-team Heartland League with a 7-6 season record.
+Turnstone currently ranks third in the 12-team Heartland League with a 7-6 season record.eSports makes its way to the Summit City

 Nine sled hockey teams from five different states come together to compete.

-They played on Saturday, February 19th and games continue thru Sunday, February 20th.
-The last game played is at 9:40 pm.
-Turnstones last game will be played at 1:20 pm.Copyright 2022 Nexstar Media Inc. All rights reserved.
+They played on Saturday and games continue Sunday.
+The last game played is at 9:40 p.m.
+The Turnstone Flyers play their last game at 1:20 p.m. against Bloomington’s Thunder team from Illinois.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WANE 15.